ZJONSSON/instinct.js/README.md

 `this.facts` is a reference to the current facts object of the instinct instance (should not be used really, except to overwrite other facts)

+`this.all` is same as `this.facts` except it forces a complete exec() of all unresolved definitions in the logic object.

 `this.callback` is the standard callback that requires `(err,value)` as parameters

 `this.success` is syntax sugar for `this.callback(null,value)`